rayer456/electrobot/README.md

 # Installation

-1. Download the ZIP file and extract in a folder
+1. Download the ZIP file and extract.
 2. Open a command prompt by typing `cmd` in the address bar of that folder
 3. Type the following command to install the necessary packages: